Ricky Wilson (singer): Personal life

 During the early days of Kaiser Chiefs, Wilson was well known for wearing stripy blazers, waistcoats, turn-up jeans, and winkle picker shoes, a style that won him the Shockwaves NME Award For Best Dressed Person in 2006.
 Lately, he has adopted a more casual dress code.
 Wilson is well known for his energetic stage presence, climbing scaffolding, standing on the safety barrier, and at times crowd surfing.
 Of crowd surfing, Wilson says he likes to "get out and see the crowd, see what they smell like".
 Such exploits have occasionally resulted in injury, such as torn ankle ligaments after jumping off stage during a concert in Portugal.

 In May 2006, Wilson was involved in a hit-and-run accident in Leeds.
 He was hit by a car while attempting to walk on a pedestrian crossing, suffering bruising and a broken toe owing to a 'Ricky trademark jump' which resulted in him hitting the windscreen and being flipped over the top of the vehicle rather than trapped underneath.

 Wilson began a relationship with celebrity stylist Grace Zito in early 2015.
 They became engaged in April 2018 and married in June 2021.
+In April 2022, they had twins.

 Wilson and the band are supporters of Amnesty International and Nordoff-Robbins music therapy.